 Holders of a foreign diploma may not sit tests for which credits are awarded in the foundation year of a Dutch-taught study programme before having demonstrated to the Examination Board to have an adequate command of the Dutch language.
 (Section7.28 of the WHW.)

-Command of the Dutch language must be at Nt2, programme II, level

-The certificates for Dutch as a foreign language, Higher Education Language Proficiency Subject Cluster and Academic Language Proficiency Subject Cluster) (CNaVT- PTHO and PAT) can be viewed as equivalents.
+Command of the Dutch language must be at Nt2, programme II, level The certificates for Dutch as a foreign language, Higher Education Language Proficiency Subject Cluster and Academic Language Proficiency Subject Cluster) (CNaVT- PTHO and PAT) can be viewed as equivalents.

-2. The institute director may also decide that a student with a foreign diploma may be admitted after the student has demonstrated that he or she has an adequate command of the Dutch language.
-(Section 7.28 of the WHW.)

-Command of the Dutch language must be at Nt2, programme II, level

-- Students with a foreign diploma seeking admittance by virtue of an entrance examination as 3. referred to in Article 2, paragraph 6, must be at least 21 years of age. - 4.
+- 2. The institute director may also decide that a student with a foreign diploma may be admitted after the student has demonstrated that he or she has an adequate command of the Dutch language.
+(Section 7.28 of the WHW.) - Command of the Dutch language must be at Nt2, programme II, level - 3.
+Students with a foreign diploma seeking admittance by virtue of an entrance examination as referred to in Article 2, paragraph 6, must be at least 21 years of age. - 4.
 Foreign students from outside the EU who are 18 years of age or older on the date of their first enrolment must have a valid residence permit.
 (Section7.32 of the WHW.) - 5.
 Foreign students with a residence permit are required to earn at least 50% of the available credits each year.
 The IND will be informed if the student fails to meet this requirement, unless there are special circumstances due to which the student was unable to meet this requirement.
 Such a notification may be withheld once during the course of each study programme. - 6.
 According to the Code of Conduct regarding International Students, international students1 seeking admittance to an English-taught study programme must be able to prove that their command of the English language is at least equal to the following scores:

+IELTS 6.0

-IELTS 6.0 TOEFL Paper 550 TOEFL Computer 213 TOEFL Internet 80 670 TOEIC
+TOEFL Paper 550

+TOEFL Computer 213

+TOEFL Internet 80

+TOEIC 670

 (provided the student has passed 'Speaking and writing' and 'Listening and Reading' components.)
-Cambridge ESOL FCE-C - scale 169 - 172, FCE-B - scale 173-175

-According to the Code of Conduct regarding International Students, 'an international student' is a student with a foreign nationality.

-Exemption from this requirement can be awarded if the international student's preparatory education was followed in a country where English is the official language and language of instruction.
+Cambridge ESOL FCE-C - scale 169 - 172, FCE-B - scale 173-175 Exemption from this requirement can be awarded if the international student's preparatory education was followed in a country where English is the official language and language of instruction.
 Students from a country where English is one of the official languages will have to prove prior education in English in order to be eligible for an exemption.